mauricioszabo/check/README.md

 Library helpers for a better testing world.

 ## Motivation
 Clojure's default test library is... well... limited, to say the least.
 There are better options out there, but `expectations` is too opinated in "one assertion per test", `midje` is **way too magic** (and also don't work on ClojureScript), `speclj` is probably dead (and don't work with async tests).

-So, enters this library: it wraps `expectations` so we're not trying to reinvent the wheel, uses `core.async` to transform simulate synchronous code on ClojureScript async tests, and uses "midje-style" arrows.
+So, enters this library: it wraps `expectations` and `matcher-combinators` so we're not trying to reinvent the wheel, uses `core.async` to transform simulate synchronous code on ClojureScript async tests, and uses "midje-style" arrows.
 Everybody wins!

 ## Usage

-You can use the "arrow" expectations the same way you would use `expectations` lib:
+You can use the "arrow" expectations the same way you would use `matcher-combinators` lib:

 ```clojure
 (require '[check.core :refer [check]]